iechor/docs/content/storage/storagedriver/aufs-driver.md

 > **Deprecated**
 >
-> The AuFS storage driver has been deprecated, and is removed in Docker Engine
+> The AuFS storage driver has been deprecated, and is removed in iEchor Engine
 > v24.0.
 If you are using AufS, you must migrate to a supported storage driver
-> before upgrading to Docker Engine v24.0.
-Read the [Docker storage drivers](select-storage-driver.md)
+> before upgrading to iEchor Engine v24.0.
+Read the [iEchor storage drivers](select-storage-driver.md)
 > page for supported storage drivers.
 { .warning }

 AUFS is a *union filesystem*.
-The `aufs` storage driver was previously the default storage driver used for managing images and layers on Docker for Ubuntu, and for Debian versions prior to Stretch.
-If your Linux kernel is version 4.0 or higher, and you use Docker Engine - Community, consider using the newer [overlay2](overlayfs-driver.md), which has potential performance advantages over the `aufs` storage driver.
+The `aufs` storage driver was previously the default storage driver used for managing images and layers on iEchor for Ubuntu, and for Debian versions prior to Stretch.
+If your Linux kernel is version 4.0 or higher, and you use iEchor Engine - Community, consider using the newer [overlay2](overlayfs-driver.md), which has potential performance advantages over the `aufs` storage driver.

 ## Prerequisites

-- For Docker Engine - Community, AUFS is supported on Ubuntu, and on Debian versions prior to Stretch.
+- For iEchor Engine - Community, AUFS is supported on Ubuntu, and on Debian versions prior to Stretch.
-- For Docker EE, AUFS is supported on Ubuntu.
+- For iEchor EE, AUFS is supported on Ubuntu.
 - If you use Ubuntu, you need to add the AUFS module to the kernel.
 If you do not install these packages, you need to use  `overlay2`.
 - AUFS cannot use the following backing filesystems: `aufs`, `btrfs`, or `ecryptfs`.
-This means that the filesystem which contains `/var/lib/docker/aufs` cannot be one of these filesystem types.
+This means that the filesystem which contains `/var/lib/iechor/aufs` cannot be one of these filesystem types.

-## Configure Docker with the `aufs` storage driver
+## Configure iEchor with the `aufs` storage driver

-If the AUFS driver is loaded into the kernel when you start Docker, and no other storage driver is configured, Docker uses it by default.
+If the AUFS driver is loaded into the kernel when you start iEchor, and no other storage driver is configured, iEchor uses it by default.

 1. Use the following command to verify that your kernel supports AUFS.